gmarcotte3/cryptoginko_Jreact/README.md

 ```

 # Updates
+##2019.12.15
+added history tracking balances of coin address to the blockstore. when updating the balance of a coin address if the balance changes
+a new record will be crated, old record update to point to the new record.

+if the balance does not change but the blockchain has been checked the date will be updated
 ##2019.10.25
 Initial version.
 At this point we only have the back-end started.
 Back enbd is accessable via Swagger interface to REST API